 Our forms of worship are adaptations of ancient Christian practices.

 Some of us dress formally, and others casually.
 Please come dressed as you wish.

 We meet to share refreshments every Sunday after worship in the hall.
-Once a month we also share a potluck meal after our Evensong service.
-There are a variety of ways we get to share our lives throughout the year including pancake dinners, choir parties, movie nights and more!
+Now that we're happily looking at a transition through the pandemic, we'll be reimagining the various ways we as a community share our lives throughout the year including pancake dinners, sing-alongs, movie nights and more!
 All are welcome!

-Please do drop us a line if you have any questions!
+Please do drop us a line if you have any questions or suggestions!